Skill-Based Few-Shot Selection for In-Context Learning: Detailed Settings of Experiments

 \subsection{Target Sketch Matching for SQL}

 As mentioned in Section~\ref{sec:selection_methods}, to select in-context examples with target sketch matching (oracle) in text-to-SQL tasks, we calculate the overlap of SQL key words between the example from example bank and the labeled SQL query of the test input query.
-We mainly consider the following SQL key words along with several operations for calculation: \texttt{SELECT, WHERE, GROUP, HAVING, ORDER, DESC, ASC, LIMIT, JOIN, INTERSECT, EXCEPT, UNION, NOT, IN, OR, AND, BETWEEN, EXISTS, LIKE, DISTINCT, COUNT, AVG, MIN, MAX, SUM, *, =, >, ,<, !, +, -}.
+We mainly consider the following SQL key words along with several operations for calculation: \texttt{SELECT, WHERE, GROUP, HAVING, ORDER, DESC, ASC, LIMIT, JOIN, INTERSECT, EXCEPT, UNION, NOT, IN, OR, AND, BETWEEN, EXISTS, LIKE, DISTINCT, COUNT, AVG, MIN, MAX, SUM, CAST, CASE, WHEN, THEN, ELSE, END, IIF, REAL, FLOAT, NULL, STRFTIME, *, /, =, >, ,<, !, +, -, \%}.
 Based on these key words, the target sketch similarity between two SQL queries $y_t$ and $y_i$ is calculated as follows,

 in which $\mathrm{KW}(\cdot)$ returns a set of contained key words.